What Is PayPal Credit & How Does It Work?

 How Does PayPal Credit Work?

 PayPal Credit is a line of credit issued by Synchrony Bank.
-Approved PayPal users can use this virtual line of credit which functions similarly to a credit card, letting you pay for online purchases in installments, rather than upfront in-full.
+Approved PayPal users can use this virtual line of credit which functions similarly to a credit card, letting you pay for online purchases in installments, rather than upfront.

 Approved PayPal users can use PayPal Credit as a payment option whenever they check out using PayPal, either from a website or at a brick-and-mortar store that accepts PayPal.